-What Can a Handyman Do in Pueblo in Pueblo County, Colorado?
+What Can a Handyman Do Without a License in Pueblo in Pueblo County, Colorado?

 In Colorado, there is no single statewide “general contractor” license for handymen; most general contracting is regulated at the city/county level through building departments, permits, and local contractor registration.
 However, major trades (electrical, plumbing, and many HVAC/refrigeration roles) are state-licensed and are not covered by a handyman exemption—doing that work without the proper state license is illegal even for small jobs.
 In Pueblo, expect (1) city business licensing/tax registration and (2) building permits for many common projects, plus state trade licenses where applicable.